stateofca/opencred/README.md

   and Verifiable Credential data in their original form.

-### Open ID Connect Login
+### OpenID Connect (OIDC) Login

 You can enable users to sign into a relying party application with a Verifiable Credential using OpenCred as an identity provider connected over OAuth 2.0 / OpenID Connect.
 OpenCred returns a signed `id_token` that contains specific claims

- There is an
-`openid-configuration` endpoint at `/.well-known/openid-configuration` with detailed information about the algorithm and protocol support that the server has.
+ There is an `openid-configuration` endpoint at `/.well-known/openid-configuration` with detailed information about the algorithm and protocol support that the server has.
 It references a JWKS (keyset) endpoint at `/.well-known/jwks.json` that contains the signing key used to sign an id_token.
-Dynamic registration is not supported, so you must configure `clientId` and `clientSecret` in the relying party configuration manually, along with the credential exchange workflow that you want to use for this client.
+Dynamic registration is not supported, so you must configure `clientId` and `clientSecret` in the workflow configuration manually, along with the credential exchange workflow that you want to use for this client.

 The OIDC workflow follows this process: